databrickslabs/dolly/README.md

 # Dolly
-Databricks’ Dolly, a large language model trained on the [Databricks Machine Learning Platform](https://www.databricks.com/product/machine-learning), demonstrates that a two-years-old open source model ([GPT-J](https://huggingface.co/EleutherAI/gpt-j-6B)) can, when subjected to just 30 minutes of fine tuning on a focused corpus of 50k records ([Stanford Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html)), exhibit surprisingly high quality instruction following behavior not characteristic of the foundation model on which it is based.
+Databricks’ [Dolly](https://huggingface.co/databricks/dolly-v1-6b), a large language model trained on the [Databricks Machine Learning Platform](https://www.databricks.com/product/machine-learning), demonstrates that a two-years-old open source model ([GPT-J](https://huggingface.co/EleutherAI/gpt-j-6B)) can, when subjected to just 30 minutes of fine tuning on a focused corpus of 50k records ([Stanford Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html)), exhibit surprisingly high quality instruction following behavior not characteristic of the foundation model on which it is based.
 We believe this finding is important because it demonstrates that the ability to create powerful artificial intelligence technologies is vastly more accessible than previously realized.

 Databricks is committed to ensuring that every organization and individual benefits from the transformative power of artificial intelligence.
 The Dolly model family represents our first steps along this journey, and we’re excited to share this technology with the world.

 Please note that while GPT-J 6B is [Apache 2.0 licensed](https://huggingface.co/EleutherAI/gpt-j-6B), the Alpaca dataset is licensed under [Creative Commons NonCommercial (CC BY-NC 4.0)](https://huggingface.co/datasets/tatsu-lab/alpaca).

+The model is available on Hugging Face as [databricks/dolly-v1-6b](https://huggingface.co/databricks/dolly-v1-6b).

 **Dolly is intended exclusively for research purposes and is not licensed for commercial use.**